OneMadGypsy/python_tts/README.md

 Very basic python bindings for ESpeak and Balcon.
 My only goal with this script was to homogenize the most obvious and basic features between the 2 engines.

-In the same directory as `tts.py`, you must have the Balcon and/or ESpeak executables, and dependencies, in a `balcon` and/or `espeak` directory (respectively).
+You must provide your own Balcon and/or ESpeak executables, and dependencies.
+Make sure you place them in the respective folders.
+These folders must be in the same directory as `tts.py`

 usage: